renadalsadun/MomentumLab/README.md

 Hi there 👋!
 Welcome to the **Momentum Lab** project.

-This was a lab from the **Software Engineering Bootcamp** provided by General Assembly.
+This was a lab from the **Software Engineering Bootcamp** provided by **General Assembly**.
 Each participant worked individually to develop their own Momentum-like website—and here’s my version!

 ## 📜 Project Overview